-- Participate in the evaluation of patients requiring emergency room consultation. - Identify the "team concept" of trauma care. - Conduct himself/herself respectfully, altruistically, and ethically. - Practice patient and family-centered care. - Demonstrate sensitivity to family, cultural, ethnic, age, gender, and community issues during interactions with patients, families, and members of the healthcare team.
+- Participate in the evaluation of patients requiring emergency room consultation. - Identify the "team concept" of trauma and acute care surgery care. - Conduct himself/herself respectfully, altruistically, and ethically. - Practice patient- and family-centered care. - Demonstrate sensitivity to family, cultural, ethnic, age, gender, and community issues during interactions with patients, families, and members of the healthcare team.